How do I troubleshoot low storage space in my Amazon OpenSearch Service domain?

 Last updated: 2021-07-30

-My Amazon OpenSearch Service (successor to Amazon Elasticsearch Service) domain is out of storage space, and I received an error.
+My Amazon OpenSearch Service domain is out of storage space, and I received an error.
 How do I resolve this?

 Your OpenSearch Service domain has certain storage space requirements for processing workloads.
 The ClusterBlockException error can occur because your OpenSearch Service domain ran out of storage space.
 For example, when you allocate storage to a cluster node, up to 20% of that space (20 GB) is reserved space.
 Also, operating systems such as Linux reserve 5% of the file system to support any critical processes performed by the root user.
 For more information about Amazon OpenSearch Service storage space requirements, see Calculating storage requirements.